ibm-cloud-docs/virtualization/how-install-xenserver-tools-linux.md

         Preparing...########################################### [100%]
         package kernel-xen-2.6.18-92.el5 (which is newer than kernel-xen-2.6.18-53.1.13.el5.xs4.1.0.24) is already installed

-        You should now reboot this Virtual Machine.
+        Reboot this virtual machine.
         [root@ns0 Linux]#

-If you would like to copy and paste into your shell, the following lines perform all of the steps, provided that you are assigned the same device name of /dev/xvdd.
+If you would like to copy and paste into your shell, the following lines perform all of the steps, if you are assigned the same device name of /dev/xvdd.

         mkdir /mnt/xs-tools
         mount /dev/xvdd /mnt/xs-tools
         cd /mnt/xs-tools/Linux/
         bash install.sh

-In some cases, the Xen Tools ISO are mounted to /dev/cdrom.
+In some cases, the Xen Tools ISO is mounted to /dev/cdrom.

         mkdir /mnt/xs-tools
         mount /dev/cdrom /mnt/xs-tools